 - Another groundbreaking technology that is shaping the of interstates is vehicle-to-infrastructure (V2I) communication.
 This system allows vehicles to communicate with traffic signals, road signs, and other roadside infrastructure, providing drivers with real-time information about road conditions and potential hazards.
 By creating a seamless connection between vehicles and the road network, V2I technology has the potential to reduce accidents, improve fuel efficiency, and enhance overall traffic management.

-In conclusion, the future of interstates is bright and full of exciting possibilities.
+In conclusion, the of interstates is bright and full of exciting possibilities.
 By investing in expansion plans and embracing technological advances, we can create a safer, more efficient, and more sustainable highway system for generations to come.
 Let’s continue to innovate and improve our interstates, ensuring that they remain the backbone of our nation’s transportation network.